-PART 7: TREATMENT IN CONTAINERS
+PART 7: STABILIZATION IN CONTAINERS

-Permittees (DOE, Triad, and N3B) have a duty to meet the additional Permit requirements of this Part, Sections 7.1 through 7.6.
+Permittees (DOE and LANS) have a duty to meet the additional Permit requirements of this Part, Sections 7.1 through 7.6.

-- (1) The Permittees shall treat waste by stabilization in containers at TA-50-0069 Indoor Permitted Unit and stabilization (including absorption) and neutralization at TA-54, Area G, Pad 9, Dome 231 Perma-Con in accordance with this Permit Part and the requirements of 40 CFR Part 264, Subpart I, which is incorporated herein by reference. - (2) The Permittees shall, in accordance with this Permit Part, maintain and operate the equipment utilized for stabilization treatment as described in Attachment A (Technical Area Unit Descriptions) for TA-54-69 and for stabilization (including absorption) and neutralization as described in Attachment A, (Technical Area Unit Descriptions) for TA-54, Area G, Pad 9, Dome 231 Perma-Con. - (3) The Permittees shall treat by stabilization in containers only in the permitted unit identified with process code T04 in attachment J, Table J-1.
+- (1) The Permittees shall treat waste by stabilization in containers at TA-50-69 Indoor Permitted Unit in accordance with this Permit Part and the requirements of 40 CFR Part 264, Subpart I, which is incorporated herein by reference. - (2) The Permittees shall, in accordance with this Permit Part, maintain and operate the equipment utilized for stabilization treatment as described at Attachment A (Technical Area Unit Descriptions). - (3) The Permittees shall treat by stabilization in containers only in the permitted unit identified with process code T04 in attachment J, Table J-1.
 The Permittees shall not store or treat waste in quantities that exceed the operating capacities identified in Table J-1. - (4) The Permittees shall treat by stabilization only those wastes with EPA Hazardous Waste Numbers listed in association with the applicable permitted storage unit and stabilization process in Attachment B (Part A Application). - (5) The Permittees shall ensure that wastes or treatment reagents are not used in the stabilization process if they could cause the equipment used for treatment to rupture, leak, corrode, or otherwise fail.

-7.2 GLOVE BAG/GLOVEBOX INTEGRITY AND CONTAINMENT
+7.2 GLOVEBOX INTEGRITY AND CONTAINMENT

-- (1) The Permittees shall maintain in the Facility Operating Record the written integrity assessment of the glove bag/glovebox system used to treat nitrate salt-bearing waste and other wastes with the characteristics of ignitability, corrosivity, and reactivity. - (2) The Permittees shall use appropriate controls and practices to prevent spill and releases from the glove bag/glovebox containment system.
+- (1) The Permittees shall maintain in the Facility Operating Record the written integrity assessment of the glovebox system used to treat nitrate saltbearing waste. - (2) The Permittees shall use appropriate controls and practices to prevent spill and releases from the glovebox containment system.

-7.3 TREATMENT REQUIREMENTS
+7.3 STABILIZATION REQUIREMENTS